GAME-CLI-SRV-DEV/fartpur/README.md

 # fartpur
-Why Purpur is terrible replacement for Paper
+Why Purpur devs are rude

 # READ:
-to make sure youhavetrouble and euphilla leave from purpurmc, i am going to teach them why Purpur is idiotic and terrible PaperMC Replacement!
+The Purpur Function is okay but i swear that the developers doesn't support Bedrock I Tell You!

 # Why Purpur Sucks: